idptools/metapredict/docs/usage/command-line.rst

 **Turning off all printing to the terminal**

 By default, the *metapredict-name* command prints the uniprot ID as well as other information related to your protein to the terminal.
-The purpose of this is to make it explicitely clear which protein was graphed because grabbing the top hit from Uniprot *does not gaurentee* that it is the protein you want or expected.
+The purpose of this is to make it explicitly clear which protein was graphed because grabbing the top hit from Uniprot *does not guarantee* that it is the protein you want or expected.
 However, this behavior can be turned off by using the ``-s`` or ``--silent`` flag.

 **Example**